 Taking Action Against Workplace Discrimination

 Workplace discrimination can affect both current employees and job applicants.
-If you believe you have been discriminated against, it is important to seek counsel from workplace discrimination lawyers in Charlotte, NC.
+If you believe you have been discriminated against, it is important to seek counsel from discrimination lawyers in Charlotte, NC.
 In taking action, you can help stop the cycle of discrimination and potentially receive compensation for what you have endured.

 The experienced team at EMP Law specializes in supporting North Carolina employees against wrongful acts in the workplace and can help you navigate the complex legal system.
 Call us to schedule a case consultation.

-North Carolina and Federal Workplace Discrimination Laws
+North Carolina and Federal Employment Discrimination Laws

 The U.S. Equal Employment Opportunity Commission (EEOC) enforces federal employment discrimination laws.

 In all 50 states, federal law makes it illegal to discriminate against current or potential employees based on the following: